 Blender has various built in procedural texture nodes, with texture coordinates and various parameters as input, and a color or value as output.
 No texture data-blocks are needed; instead node groups can be used for reusing texture setups.

-For UV mapping and texture painting in the 3D Viewport, the Image texture node must be used.
+For UV mapping and texture painting in the 3D Viewport, the Image Texture node must be used.
 When setting such a node as active, it will be displayed in the 3D Viewport while using Texture color mode.
-This method can us to for seeing painted textures while texture painting.
+This method can be used to preview painted textures while texture painting.

-The default texture coordinates for all nodes are Generated coordinates, with the exception of Image textures that use UV coordinates by default.
+The default texture coordinates for all nodes are Generated coordinates, except for Image textures that use UV coordinates by default.
 Each node includes some options to modify the texture mapping and resulting color, and these can be edited in the texture properties.